cwbowron/pspchess/README.md

 pspchess.zip contains PSPCHESS%/EBOOT.PBP and PSPCHESS/EBOOT.PBP which are the equivalent of the outputs of KXploit.

-If you have suggestions or bug reports, feel free to email me at chess@bowron.us

 pspChess should be installed under /PSP/GAME/PSPCHESS or things may break.

-FOR THE LOVE OF GOD, DO NOT CALL ME IF YOU CANNOT FIGURE OUT HOW TO INSTALL THE PROGRAM.
-SEARCH THE WEB ON PSP HOMEBREW.
-READ THE
-README.TXT.
-UNDER NO CIRCUMSTANCES SHOULD YOU THINK, HEY I SHOULD JUST CALL UP CHRIS AND ASK HIM.
-NO. NO. NO.

 ## Future Goals